s183920/FoodRecognition/Notebooks/README.md

 # What are the 3 notebooks for?

-If you're having trouble with cython, coco or other dependencies try running the dependencies part of the first notebook
+If you're having trouble with cython, coco or other dependencies try running the dependencies part of the first notebook. <br>

+A pretrained model can be found [here](https://drive.google.com/file/d/1eqj1dcnDcjguICUyLHNfflyZsmF3BNA9/view?usp=sharing).

 ## FoodRec
 This notebook was used for training a model and can be used both with and without bayesian optimisation. <br>